-For dementia that cannot be cured, such as Alzheimer’s disease, there are medicines that can be prescribed that may prevent symptoms getting worse for a period of time.
-These are generally prescribed to people in the early and middle stages of the disease, to try to maintain or improve their independence.
+For dementia that currently cannot be cured, some types of medicine may prevent symptoms getting worse for a period of time.
+These medicines are usually given to people in the early and middle stages of the disease, to try to maintain or improve their independence.

-It is fairly common for people with dementia to have depression as well.
-There are many treatments for this.
-Therefore, the GP may consider prescribing an antidepressant medication.
-They may consult a specialist or psychiatrist who works with old people.
+It is fairly common for people with dementia to have depression.
+If you have dementia and depression, your GP may consider prescribing an antidepressant medication, or get you an appointment with a psychiatrist who specialises in working with older people.

-Finally, there are things you or your loved one can do to maintain memory, independence and function.
+Finally, there are things you or your loved one can do to maintain memory, independence and function when you have dementia.

-Medication is the main type of treatment for dementia.
-A number of different medications have been shown to be effective in treating mild, moderate and severe dementia.
-Depending on the particular type of dementia, the severity of the condition, or any other issues observed by the doctor, you may be prescribed treatment such as anti-dementia drugs.
-However, not everybody will benefit from these drugs.
+A number of medications have been shown to be effective in treating mild, moderate and severe dementia.
+Depending on the particular type of dementia, the severity of the condition, or any other issues observed by the doctor, you may be prescribed medications.
+However, not everyone will benefit from these drugs.

-Acetylcholinesterase inhibitors (such as galantamine, and rivastigmine) are used to treat mild-to-moderate Alzheimer’s disease.
-They can also be used to treat people with dementia with Lewy bodies, and can be particularly effective at treating hallucinations.
+Acetylcholinesterase inhibitors (such as galantamine, and rivastigmine) are used to treat mild to moderate Alzheimer’s disease.
+They can also be used to treat dementia with Lewy bodies, and can be particularly effective at treating hallucinations.

-Sometimes, acetylcholinesterase inhibitors can also slow down your heartbeat, so you may need to have an electrocardiogram (ECG) both before and during treatment.
+Acetylcholinesterase inhibitors can sometimes slow down your heartbeat, so you may need to have an electrocardiogram (ECG) both before and during treatment.
 An ECG is a procedure that records the rhythms and electrical activity of your heart.

-Memantine hydrochloride is a medication that works by blocking the effects of a chemical in the brain.
-It is licensed to treat severe Alzheimer’s disease, but can also be used to treat moderate cases where someone does not respond well to acetylcholinesterase inhibitors.
+Memantine is a medicine that works by blocking the effects of a chemical in the brain.
+It is used to treat severe Alzheimer’s disease, but can also be given to people with moderate symptoms if they don't respond well to acetylcholinesterase inhibitors.

 - inability to communicate

-Therefore, in most cases antipsychotics are only used when there are severe symptoms of challenging and disruptive behaviour that pose a risk of harm.
-They will only be used following a full discussion about the benefits and risks of treatment should be fully discussed between health and care professionals, family carers, and, if possible, with the person being prescribed the drugs, their carer and the relevant care team.
+In most cases, antipsychotics are only used when there are severe symptoms of challenging and disruptive behaviour that pose harm.
+Before being given antipsychotic drugs, the benefits and risks of treatment should be fully discussed between health and care professionals, family carers, and, if possible, with the person being prescribed the drugs.

 If antipsychotics are used, they will be prescribed at the lowest possible dose and for the shortest possible time.
-The health of someone taking antipsychotics will also need to be carefully monitored.
+The health of anyone taking antipsychotics needs to be carefully monitored.

-It is not uncommon for someone with dementia to become depressed (feeling persistently low or sad).
 Depression can sometimes make the memory of a person with dementia worse.
-Antidepressants may be prescribed to treat depression.
+Antidepressants may be prescribed.

 Psychological treatments for dementia

-Psychological treatments do not slow down the progression of dementia, but they can help with coping with the symptoms.
-Some psychological treatments are outlined below.
+Psychological treatments do not slow down the progression of dementia, but they can help with the symptoms.

 Cognitive stimulation and reality orientation therapy